zohar1000/monorepo-nestjs-angular-old/README.md

 import { someModel } from '@shared-apps/models/some.model';
 ````

-### shared-stack
+### shared-all
-this path refers to the shared-stack folder, here is an example:
+this path refers to the shared-all folder, here is an example:
 ````
-import { ServerResponse } from '@shared-stack/models/server-response.model';
+import { ServerResponse } from '@shared-all/models/server-response.model';
 ````

 <br><br>